Brittany is a pop culture enthusiast! She loves writing about celebrities, TV shows, films, music, and more!

-It's hard to believe, but it's been seven years since Skins first graced our screens.
+It's hard to believe, but it's been over a decade since Skins first graced our screens.
 Of course, I'm talking about the UK version (the dismal American version should be forgotten by all); the story of a group of teens growing up in Bristol- having sex, doing drugs, partying, suffering from mental illnesses, dealing with dysfunctional families, all while still having to pass their A levels.

 Though Skins went on for seven seasons, many fans argue that its first and second season were the best, mainly due to the stellar casting.
 While some of the show's stars can easily be seen on TV and the movie screens, some of the others have seemingly disappeared since their days on Skins.
 Which brings us to the question: where is the Skins (Generation 1) cast now?